whiskey/markdown-cv/index.md

 - Knowledge transfer on automation and testing
 - Thread modeling
-- Development of the CovPass app (ui and accessibility)
+- Development of the CovPass app (UI and Accessibility)
 - _Technologies:_ Swift, CommonCrypto, PDFKit, Accessibility